Welcome to Sivas

 With a colourful, sometimes tragic history and some of the finest Seljuk buildings ever erected, Sivas is a good stopover en route to the wild east.
 The city lies at the heart of Turkey politically as well as geographically, thanks to its role in the run-up to the War of Independence.
 The Congress building resounded with plans, strategies and principles as Atatürk and his adherents discussed their great goal of liberation.
-The Turkish hero commented: 'Here is where we laid the foundations of our republic'.
 At night, as the red flags on the meydan (town square) compete for attention with the spotlit minarets nearby, Inönü Bulvarı might be central Anatolia's slickest thoroughfare outside Ankara.
 The occasional horse and cart gallops down the boulevard, past the neon lights, like a ghost of Anatolia's past.